simp/pupmod-simp-rsyslog/README.md

 ## Reference

-The full module reference can be found in the
-[module docs](https://simp.github.io/pupmod-simp-rsyslog) and in the local `docs/` directory.
+Please refer to the [REFERENCE.md](./REFERENCE.md).

 ## Limitations

-This module is only designed to work in RHEL or CentOS 6 and 7.
+This module is only designed to work in RHEL, CentOS or OracleLinux versions 6, 7 and 8.
 Any other operating systems have not been tested and results cannot be guaranteed.

 By default, `pupmod-simp-rsyslog` tries to do the right thing during a failover scenario and make sure that logs are always stored no matter what the state of